 I mean, F1 has been a passion for as long as I can remember… a marriage of my background in competitive sport and studying Aerospace Engineering at University perhaps.
 All I watched as a sprog was Star Wars – the only VHS we had I reckon!
 My 10th birthday was a cinema trip to see Empire Strikes Back, and I now have a movie accurate Stormtrooper in the hall.
 I credit the basis of my creativity to literally decades messing with Lego.
-And I’m for sure proud to be British.
+I spent my formative years dreaming of being a pro cyclist, and I’m for sure proud to be British.
 There we have the vast majority of my subject matter over recent years!

-My 2015 London solo show ’80’s Kid’ explored this concept even deeper… most everything I grew up with, loved, played with, broke, idolised or was scared by.
+My 2015 London solo show ’80’s Kid’ explored this concept even deeper… 18 artworks covering most everything I grew up with, played with, broke, idolised or was scared by.

 Yes… I guess it’s also ‘lucky’ that the above happen to work commercially.
 But then, maybe that just means that I’m not that weird after all!
 I just create what I would want on the wall, which makes subject choice, PR, marketing and just plain old talking to people about what I’m doing really straight forward.
 Its just… me.
 And makes it pretty bewildering sometimes how this has now become day to day life.
 It’s so difficult not to be a fan boy when working with your own personal heroes!